Updated: 2022/Sep/29

 If the conditional evaluates to true, parsing of the makefile continues

 as before.
-If it evaluates to false, the following lines are skipped.
+If it evaluates to false, the following lines until the

 For loops